Write Lab

 The time a paper takes depends on the assignment length, degree of help required, and the number of students waiting for review.
 But generally, a 2-3 page paper can take about an hour to review and provide you with feedback.

 Each tutor goes about their feedback a little differently.
 Some prefer to tell you about it with very few written marks, while other tutors will write all of it down before they speak to you.
-But regardless of how the tutors approach your feedback, we all will make marks on your printed draft where help is needed and tell you what each mark means and what we suggest you do to help improve the organization, flow, and structure of the assignment for your success.
+But regardless of how the tutors approach your feedback, we all will make marks on your printed draft where help is needed and tell you what each mark means and what we suggest you do to help improve the organization, structure, and idea of the assignment for your success.

 We ask that you stay in the WriteLab while we go over your paper, and we also ask that you give us enough time before it's due to go over it.